Associates Degrees Nursing | Nursing Degrees, Programs | Distance - Excelsior College

 - Apply the nursing process to make nursing judgments, substantiated with evidence to provide safe, quality patient care across the lifespan.

 - Use principles of management and delegation to implement plans of care with members of the intraprofessional team to achieve safe, quality patient outcomes.

 - Demonstrate the standards of professional nursing practice and core values within an ethical and legal framework.

 - Apply principles of leadership and interprofessional collaboration to improve patient outcomes.

-- Use interpreted published research and information technology to improve the quality of care for patients.
+- Use evidence-based findings and information technology to improve the quality of care for patients.

-All Excelsior College nursing programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) formerly known as the National League for Nursing Accrediting Commission, Inc. (NLNAC), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000.
-The ACEN is a specialized accrediting agency for nursing recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
-The Excelsior College associate degree nursing programs are designed in accordance with the requirements for Registered Nurse Programs in New York State.
+The associate, bachelor's, and master's degree programs in nursing at Excelsior College are accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accrediting Commission (NLNAC).
+The ACEN is a specialized accrediting agency for nursing recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).

 We invite you to send comments on our survey report to firstname.lastname@example.org.

 - Associate Degree in Nursing Exit Report